alpatiev/swift_tools/readme.md

-# Table of contents.
-Contains name of the file and usage description.
+# About
+Tools and extensions for developing iOS/MacOS/WatchOS applications.

 ## 1. UIDevice_iPhone_name.swift
 Simple snipped that allows you get current iPhone name.